-This is the first blog in our series about finding the right tools for digital color management.
+This is the first blog by Dwight Davis, Datacolor Regional Sales Manager, in our series about finding the right tools for digital color management.
 In this post and the following ones, we’ll cover how to begin your search, making the business case for color management, the different types of color measurement instruments, how to successfully roll out new equipment and more.
 Our goal is to help you make the best decision possible for your company’s needs.

 However, the subjective nature of color is actually a reason to invest in color management technology, rather than a reason to go without it.
 While we all see color differently, most of us can tell if components of a product don’t match or are inconsistent.
 And when this happens, a “low quality’ alert goes off in our brains.